Robotics coding camp December 2023

 Since 2010, the The Akili School in Kisumu, western Kenya, has provided general primary education for young people from rural, low-income, marginalised families.
 Children board at the school while completing their primary schooling, ensuring safe, consistent access to learning, support and shelter.
 The school is administered by the Riley Orton Foundation (ROF).
 Now, the school is transitioning into a specialised STEAM learning centre to provide contemporary education in science, technology, engineering, arts and mathematics.

-The December coding camp will provide an opportunity for 250+ girls to explore coding and robotics, discover their strengths and consider taking up STEM education and career pathways.
+The December coding camp provided an opportunity for 250+ girls to explore coding and robotics, discover their strengths and consider taking up STEM education and career pathways.
+ROF continues to hold these camps, drawing on our funding support as well as the passionate contributions of their amazing educator team.

 About the Riley ORton Foundation